What are the school COVID rules October 2023?

 COVID rules for vulnerable children

-Your child may have a health condition that leaves them more vulnerable to a serious COVID-19 infection - for example if they have a sistema immunitario indebolito, grave malattie epatiche, Sindrome di Down, or are receiving trattamento contro il cancro.
+Your child may have a health condition that leaves them more vulnerable to a serious COVID-19 infection - for example if they have a sistema immunitario indebolito, severe malattie epatiche, Sindrome di Down, or are receiving trattamento contro il cancro.

 In this case the COVID rules are: